This document covers in an organized and thorough manner how to implement Every Campus A Refuge on your campus and the best way to go about it.

 It is also important to register any children at their local schools as soon as possible.
 In some cities and towns, refugees and migrants have access to special schools that cater to their segment of the population and allow these students to catch up with their American peers.
 In Greensboro, this school is called the Doris Henderson Newcomers School.
 Your partner agency should know about whether such a school exists in your community or not.
 All schools require the registered children to have their immunizations and physical examination within 30 days from their registration at the school.
 Make sure their appointments are made through their case manager.

-Certain cases might not be familiar with the US school bus system.
+Guests might not be familiar with the US school bus system.
 Therefore, it might be necessary to wait with the children at the bus stop the first couple of times so that they learn the system.

 In addition to the children going to school, the adults also have access to education that can help them navigate the new society they have entered.
 Most resettlement organizations offer cultural orientation classes in which they teach recently resettled refugees about the various aspects of life in the area.
 In addition to cultural orientation classes, resettlement agencies may offer language classes to help advance people’s English language skills.
 In some cities, such as Greensboro, there might be more than one institution offering ESL courses for immigrants and refugees.
 At Guilford’s chapter, we partnered with the New Arrivals Institute, which is an educational organization dedicated to ESL learning for refugees and immigrants.
 NAI has more resources and staff dedicated towards ESL than the resettlement agency, and so became an important asset to Guilford’s ECAR chapter.

-This is also a great time for the case to start searching for suitable employment.
+This is also a great time for your guests to start searching for suitable employment.
 You can connect with a local hiring agency to find employment opportunities.
 Due to the aforementioned constraints and limitations of the sponsorship period, refugees are often inclined to take the first job they receive without consideration of their wants, needs, skills, or talents.
 Being on campus and not having to worry about certain payments will allow cases to search for more suitable employment, further enabling them to succeed.
 Your ECAR chapter is granting them more control over their life and their decisions simply by allowing them to deny and accept jobs.

 Your ECAR chapter may not necessarily be required to help your case find employment; however, the case might need assistance in creating a resume, going to interviews, and filling out applications.
 Check out your school’s Career Services to see if they can help with resume building.
 It is also good to note that certain businesses and employers in your area might be more inclined to hire refugees.
 Find out who these employers are, and try to build a relationship and possibly a partnership with them so as to serve your current or future cases.